gbeserra95/gbeserra95/README.md

 I am a Control and Automation Engineer who works as an IT Analyst for industrial projects at Bunge Brazil.
 As I am very fond of coding and amazed by all the great things we can create with any programming language, I took the step to understand and play within the Full Stack Developer world!

-Here you will find the most relevant projects I will be posting during my studies.
+Here you will find the most relevant projects I will be commiting during my studies.

 Outside the tech world, I love to travel, read books about History and Mistery, play my guitar and sing!